CharlyBGood/NoStateNode_Site/README.md

 - **User Authentication**: Secure user authentication using Firebase Authentication.
 - **Email and Password Login**: Allow users to sign up and log in with their email and password.
-- **Social Media Login**: Support for Google, Facebook, and other social media logins.
+- **Social Media Login**: Support for Google and other social media logins.
 - **Password Reset**: Enable users to reset their passwords via email.
-- **User Profile Management**: Allow users to update their profile information.

-## Getting Started

 ### Prerequisites